notforrf/ForrfsRigLite/README.md

 To properly use the rig i recommend either having basic blender knowledge or watching the official rig showcase.

-If you want to get notified when the rig is updated i recommend joining my portfolio:https://discord.gg/T6UEpe79sR
+If you want to get notified when the rig is updated and get sneak peeks over the rig i recommend joining my portfolio:https://discord.gg/T6UEpe79sR

 Tools i recommend downloading with the rig: